Your Directors are pleased to present their report and financial statements of theCompany for the financial year ended March 31 2019.

 |S. No. ||Instrument/ Facilities ||Existing Rating ||Revised Rating |

-c.
-There are no significant material orders passed by the Regulators or Courts orTribunals impacting the going concern status of the Company and its operations in future;
+There are no significant or material orders passed by the Regulators or Courts orTribunals which impacts the going concern status of the Company and its future operations.

 | ||For and on behalf of the Board |

 |Date : 13th August 2019 ||Ravinder Nath Jain |